Danny-Flames/mini-project_terraform-instance-with-keypair/README.md

 ## Troubleshooting Common Issues

 ### Issue 1: AMI Not Found
-- Update the AMI ID for your region
+- Update the AMI ID for my region
 - Use the data source approach shown above

 ### Issue 2: Security Group Not Found